ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Note that a proposed update to the ACME DNS challenge specification {{ACME-SCOPED-CHALLENGE}} has incorporated this scope indication format.

-Application owners should consult the IANA Underscore registry {{UNDERSCORE-REGISTRY}} to confirm there are no collisions with existing entries.
+Application owners SHOULD consult the IANA "Underscored and Globally Scoped DNS Node Names" registry {{UNDERSCORE-REGISTRY}} to confirm there are no collisions with existing entries.

 ### Random Token {#random-token}